-Steve Jobs practiced mindfulness.
-Even companies such as Google, Nike and General Mills are offering mindfulness trainings to its employees.
+Steve Jobs practised mindfulness.
+Even companies such as Google, Nike and General Mills are offering mindfulness training to its employees.
 What is the link between mindfulness and workplace performance?

 Mindfulness is a trendy word in leadership development nowadays.
 Recent articles in the Harvard Business Review mention that spending 10 minutes a day cultivating mindfulness changes the way leaders respond to situations.
 In the long term, a regular practice of mindfulness can help to build resilience, collaboration and better leadership in complex situations.

 Mindfulness is to be attentive to our thoughts, emotions, physical sensations and the environment around us.
 Allow and accept what is happening during your mindfulness practice.
 Press the pause button on judging ‘right’ or ‘wrong’.
 In the workplace, mindfulness facilitates better decision making as it trains the brain to move away from a knee-jerk reaction to a more thoughtful response.

 Ready for a 30-day mindfulness challenge?
 Here are 5 easy ways to incorporate ten minutes of mindfulness into your daily routine.

 Breathe Consciously: Take long inhalations and long exhalations.
 Be attentive to each breath and how your body feels.
 Picture yourself as an observant outsider and allow the sensations and thoughts to pass.

 Walk Meditatively: Walking pilgrimages such as the Camino de Santiago in Spain, Mount Kailash in Tibet and the 88 temple trail in Shikoku, Japan has existed for thousands of years.
 These destinations are rising in popularity.
 More and more travellers seek out a walking holiday to unplug from their wired lives and plug into themselves.
 When you walk, pay attention to each motion of your body.
 How does your body feel?
 What is your mood?
 How does your mood affect your posture?